awsdocs/aws-security-hub-user-guide/doc_source/finding-aggregation-enable.md

 # Enabling cross\-Region aggregation<a name="finding-aggregation-enable"></a>

-You must enable cross\-Region aggregation from the Region that will be the aggregation Region\.
+You must enable cross\-Region aggregation from the AWS Region that will be the aggregation Region\.

 You cannot use a Region that is disabled by default as your aggregation Region\.
 For a list of Regions that are disabled by default, see [Enabling a Region](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html#rande-manage-enable) in the *AWS General Reference*\.